Inheritance Tax After a Death: UK Thresholds and Exemptions (2026/27)

 The deadline

 IHT is due by the end of the sixth month after the month of death.
 For example, if someone dies on 15 March 2026, the tax is due by 30 September 2026.
 Interest is charged on late payments.
-You must pay at least some of the tax before applying for probate, because HMRC needs to issue a receipt (the IHT421) before the Probate Registry will process your application.
+You must pay at least some of the tax before applying for probate, because HMRC has to confirm to the court that enough tax has been paid.
+In England and Wales, HMRC now does that by sending you a letter or email containing a unique code, which you quote on the probate application.
+The old IHT421 probate summary is no longer used there.
+You will usually get the code within 20 working days of HMRC receiving your IHT400 or your payment, whichever is later.
+Northern Ireland still uses form IHT421, and in Scotland the equivalent application is for confirmation.

 Where the money comes from